You know what they say, “size matters.”

 There’s no single gym exercise that’ll add an inch to your biceps or cut the 2–5-month process in half.
 If you want to turn those pistols into military-grade rocket launchers, you need to:

-Training each muscle in the upper arm directly is the best way to add height, width, and overall inches to your biceps, with exercises like:
+Training each muscle in the upper arm directly is the best way to add height, width, and overall inches to your biceps, with movements like:

-- Biceps brachii: Dumbbell curls, barbell curls, or the incline dumbbell curl to better isolate your biceps muscles and improve range of motion
+- Biceps brachii: Dumbbell biceps curls, cable curls, barbell curls, or the incline dumbbell curl to better isolate your biceps muscles and improve range of motion

 - Brachialis (for height and width): Neutral grip exercises, such as cable rows, hammer curls, and Zottman curls